Wednesday, January 21, 2026

 [Image 2: Frank J. Doherty, The Settlers of the Beekman Patent, Vol. 5, pp. 443–44] The section where Doherty discusses the Fuller family settlers in the Beekman Patent.

 The problem?
 Dutchess County is over 120 miles away of where (I believe) our dear Ruth was actually living.
-(AND it kinda looks like somebody copied off someboy else's homework here - no sources???
-Any sources here at all tying Ruth Fuller to Henry Francisco???
+(AND it kinda looks like somebody copied off somebody else's homework here - with sources that say nothing about Ruth???

 Hello????
 Crickets.

-The David/Mehitable Fuller theory is a genealogical echo chamber offering no proof about Ruth.
+The Daniel/Mehitable Fuller theory is a genealogical echo chamber offering no proof about Ruth.
 No doubt they had a daughter named Ruth - just not Henry's wife.
-They got some other gal and fit her into the narrative for Henry Francisco - who near as I can tell never even lived in Dutchess County, New York. (???)
-It asks us to believe that Ruth was plucked out of a family cluster in western New York and dropped back into the east entirely alone, (or with Henry Francisco) only to coincidentally settle next to a different group of Fullers she supposedly was (or wasn't) related to.
+(I'm kinda disappointed in author Frank Doherty) Did they just get some gal and fit her into the narrative for Henry Francisco - who near as I can tell never even lived in Dutchess County, New York. (???)

 Right.